Science and Society

 - Advisors that have questions about this requirement may contact our advising office.

 Approved Science & Society List – The list of all approved courses for Science and Society.

 List of Available Science and Society Courses - The listing of available courses includes all courses that are approved and offered in the current semester.

 NOTE: Summer 2015 science and society courses will be available to take, however the available course list will not be provided.

 After you have registered for the Science and Society course, please check your Degree Audit Report (DARS).
 If the course is not in the requirement, please fill out and submit the Course Placement Request Form.
 Allow five to 10 business days for your request to be processed.

 - Understand the reciprocal relationship between science and societies (local, regional, national and/or global).

-- Develop a critical understanding of the scientific principles underlying some of the major topical scientific issues in the public domain.
+- Develop a critical understanding of the western scientific principles underlying some of the major topical scientific issues in the public domain.